 Bulk and link engineering services as part of internal engineering 35 services

-91. Where a bulk or link engineering service is intended to service subsequent developments and traverse the internal boundaries of the land development by an applicant-
+9I.
+Where a bulk or link engineering service is intended to service subsequent developments and traverse the internal boundaries of the land development by an applicant, both services must be regarded as external engineering services.